The Willies (film): "Bad Apples"

 A young boy named Danny struggles at his school with bullies and an overbearing, impatient teacher (Kathleen Freeman).
 The only one who shows him any sympathy is the school custodian, Mr. Jenkins (James Karen).
 While on duty, Mr. Jenkins disappears in the bathroom, and Danny enters later to find Mr. Jenkins' body with a detached head, and a humanoid monster lurking in the stall.
 Danny tells his teacher, who goes into the bathroom to investigate, only to be killed by the monster.
-Danny lures the bullies into the bathroom, and they too are killed.
+Danny lures the three bullies into the bathroom, and they too are killed brutally.
 It is soon revealed that Mr. Jenkins was the monster all the time, with his body being a disguise.

-Mr. Jenkins moves to another school, where it is revealed that he is still targeting bullies.
+Mr. Jenkins moves to another school, where it is revealed that he is still targeting bullies as he just killed a boy named Jordie.

 Interlude

-Michael explain that his father, the brothers' Uncle Henry, knew Mr. Jenkins personally, hence the accuracy of the story.
+Michael explains that his father, the brothers' Uncle Henry, knew Mr. Jenkins personally, hence the accuracy of the story.
 Kyle and Josh say they have an even stranger story to tell.